 The re-instituted phase-out limitation on itemized deductions cuts the amount of deductions you can take by 3% of adjusted gross income (AGI) above the specified thresholds but you cannot lose more than 80% of the affected itemized deductions.
 This means that tax payers whose AGI is greater than the specified income thresholds won’t be able to take all of the deductions associated with items like home mortgage interest, charitable donations and state/local income tax payments.
 While a lot of itemized deductions are affected by the itemized deduction limitation, some such as medical expenses, investment interest and gambling losses are not subject to the limit.

 For an example of the above consider a married couple with income of $400,000 who file their tax return with $50,000 in itemized deductions.
 This couple is $100,000+ above the itemized deduction AGI threshold meaning that their allowed deductions would be reduced —potentially adding to their tax liability by about $1,000.

 You are allowed to deduct the personal exemption for yourself, your spouse, and your eligible dependents.
 The IRS estimated the personal exemption was worth $3,800 on average under 2012 rules.
 But with the new Personal Exemption Phase-out (PEP) the value of each personal exemption is reduced from its full value by 2 percent for each $2,500 above the above specified income thresholds.

 What This Means For You

 If your AGI is below the above thresholds then you should see no impact from the above changes and can claim your personal exemptions and itemized deductions as you normally would.
-Higher income taxpayers though will face reductions and likely see higher tax bills in 2013 as the value of their personal exemptions and itemized deductions are reduced.
+Higher income taxpayers though will face reductions and likely see higher tax bills as the value of their personal exemptions and itemized deductions are reduced.